-Our department requires all lab workers to complete the Institute EHS training on Chemical Hygiene and Managing Hazardous Waste along with lab-specific safety training.
+Our department requires all lab workers to complete the Institute EHS training on Chemical Hygiene and Managing Hazardous Waste along with lab-specific safety training and Emergency Preparedness training.
 Additional training may also be required depending on the hazards present in the laboratory space and the type of work being conducted.
 Details on required and recommended training can be found on the DMSE Training page.
 DMSE collaborates with the MIT Environmental Health and Safety (EHS) Office in managing the Departmental safety program.

 Lab Safety Responsibilities